-Auckland Airport evacuated
+Auckland Airport evacuated after fire

-"We are dealing with the evacuation in 2 seperate areas in our International Terminal.
-Check in, International departures and Baggage Hall, International Arrivals have both been evacuated."
+Those who were departing and had already gone through customs and passport control hadn't been evacuated but processing of passengers had stopped.

-They added just before 7.30pm that the evacuation was still in place.
+He didn't know if people already airside would be able to board their planes, and at 7.45pm did not yet know when the evacuation would end.

-"The International Check in area and International Arrivals, Baggage Hall, are still in evacuation.
-We are awaiting approval from the Emergency Services crew before we can allow everyone back into the evacuated areas.
-Thank you for your patience."
+In an earlier tweet, the airport wrote it was "awaiting approval from the Emergency Services crew before we can allow everyone back into the evacuated areas".

 A person at the airport wrote on Twitter that he'd "Just got loaded on to buses on the airside.
 No idea where we are going ..."